tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-uninstall/index.rst

     # Remove packages
     sudo pkgutil --forget com.tranquilit.tis-waptagent-enterprise

-Re-enabling Windows Update before uninstalling
+Re-enabling Windows Updates before uninstalling
 ----------------------------------------------

-In the case you have used WAPT to manage Windows Updates, you might want to re-enable Windows Update default behavior before uninstalling WAPT agent.
+In the case you have used WAPT to manage Windows Updates, you might want to re-enable Windows Updates default behavior before uninstalling the WAPT agent.

 To do so, here is an example package to push before uninstalling the WAPT agent: